Length statistics of random multicurves on closed hyperbolic surfaces: Introduction

 \subsection{Idea of the proof}

-The component length distribution that we are after comes down to an counting problem of multicurves under constraints, which can be converted to a problem of enumerating certain ``lattice points'' within a horoball in a covering space of the moduli space.
-A reasonable guess is that the growth of the number of these points is asymptotically equal to that of the volume of the horoball, up to a factor, which turns out to be true.
-The proof relies on a slight generalization of Mirzakhani's equidistribution theorem for horospheres, and Margulis' thickening technique.
+The structure of the proof is similar to that of \cite[Theorem~1.2]{Mir}.
+The limiting distribution that we are after boils down to the asymptotics of multicurves counting under constraints, which can be transformed to a problem of approximating to the number of ``lattice points'' within a horoball in a covering space of the moduli space.
+By considering tiling of the covering space by translates of a fundamental domain for the action of the mapping class group, it would not be unreasonable to expect that, this number might be proportional to the volume of the horoball divided by the volume of the moduli space, and finally this is not so far from the truth.
+We proceed using techniques that Margulis introduced in his thesis \cite{Mar04}, and the equidistribution theorem for large horospheres initially established by Mirzakhani \cite{Mir07a}.
+Similar methods were also applied in, e.g., \cite{EM93}.

+Theorem~\ref{thm:fixedTopo} can be generalized to hyperbolic surfaces with cusps if Mirzakhani's work on the ergodicity of the earthquake flow can be generalized to such surfaces, which seems to be the case (see \cite{Mir}).